 Charlie Hoxie is a filmmaker and editor based in Brooklyn.
 Originally from Evanston, IL, he studied geology at Amherst College before moving to New York in 2006 to pursue filmmaking.
-After various stints booking flights and carrying equipment for other media makers, he went to NYU for a MA in journalism, specializing in News & Documentary.
-His thesis documentary, a 22-minute look at the Passive House method of energy-efficient building, screened at architecture and environmental film festivals around the world, and eventually aired on NYC-TV.
-After NYU, he was hired as a staff producer for BRIC TV, a non-profit media company in Brooklyn, and subsequently earned three New York Emmy nominations and a New York Emmy award for profiles of Brooklyn artists.
+In 2011, his short documentary Passive Passion, about the Passive House method of energy-efficient building, premiered at the New York Architecture & Design Film Festival, and screened at the Princeton and Melbourne Environmental Film Festivals.
+As a staff producer for BRIC TV, a non-profit media company in Brooklyn, he has won three New York Emmy awards for his work.

 In 2017, two short films edited by Hoxie, Hairat and He Who Dances On Wood, premiered at Sundance Film Festival and Hot Docs Film Festival, respectively.
 In 2018, Hoxie directed and edited the short documentary Coach Nison, which premiered at the 2018 Big Sky Documentary Festival.
 He is currently developing content for BRIC TV, including a feature documentary about the author, space travel advocate, PR guru, and chronic fatigue syndrome survivor Howard Bloom.